carlow78/ginos-italian/static/documents/DEPLOYMENT.md

 ## Deployment:

-<u>PREREQUISITES</u> Before Deploying to Heroku please remember to run <b>python manage.py collectstatic</b> in Gitpod and commit to Gitub.
+<u>PREREQUISITES</u> Before Deploying to Heroku please remember to run <b>python manage.py collectstatic</b> in Gitpod and commit to Github.
 As I discovered it is required to copy CSS and all static folder content images etc to Heroku.

 <u>DEBUG=False</u> should always be set in produciton environment.